-INSTRUCTOR Joslyn Ahlgren, PhD

-Study tips and a personal note from Doc.
+INSTRUCTOR Joslyn Ahlgren, PhD Study tips and a personal note from Doc.
 A are on the last page.

-Office: FLG 108

-Office Phone: 352-294-1728 Email: jahlgren@ufl.edu

-Preferred Method of Contact: Canvas email if you are a current student schedule, tips for how to best use office hours, and zoom info for office hours will be posted in CANVAS.
+Office: FLG 108 Office Phone: 352-294-1728 Email: jahlgren@ufl.edu Preferred Method of Contact: Canvas email if you are a current student OFFICE HOURS A schedule and tips for how to best use office hours will be posted in CANVAS.
+There is usually time during lab to set up individual meetings as well-should that be better for your schedule.
+MEETING TIME & LOCATION Lecture : Tues/Thurs Period 2 (8:30-9:20am), FLG 265 Lab : Thurs Periods 4-5 (10:40am-12:35pm), FLG 107B Labs do not meet in first week of classes

-OFFICE HOURS Both live and virtual office hours will be available this semester.
-A

-MEETING TIME & LOCATION

-Lecture: Tues/Thurs Period 2 (8:30-9:20am), FLG 285 Lab: Thurs Periods 4-5 (10:40am-12:35pm), FLG 107B

-Labs do not meet in first week of classes